 Guide

-Register Nylas CLI as a Manus MCP server so Manus can send email, read inboxes, and manage calendars through Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
-This guide is specific to Nylas setup inside the Manus sandbox, not a general manus-mcp-cli reference.
+Add Nylas to manus-mcp-cli as an MCP server so Manus agents can send email, read inboxes, and manage calendars from one config.
+Specific to Nylas setup, not a general manus-mcp-cli reference.

 What this guide covers